intel/nauta/docs/user-guide/advanced/customlibs.md

 ## Installing an Operating System Library

-To install an Operating System library or dependency that _is not_ included in standard NAUTA docker image it is required to modify draft pack definition.
+To install an Operating System library or dependency that _is not_ included in standard Nauta Docker image it is required to modify the draft pack definition.
 To install a pip dependency (like NumPy Python or pandas Python), refer to `experiment submit` command documentation.

 **Note:** For NumPy Python information, refer to: [NumPy.org](http://www.numpy.org).
-For pandas Python information, refer to: [Pandas Information](https://pandas.pydata.org/)
+For pandas Python information, refer to: [pandas Information](https://pandas.pydata.org/)

 ## Modifying Existing Draft Packs

-The draft packs are located in the nctl_config_ folder.
+The draft packs are located in the `nctl_config` folder.
 Navigate to _.draft/packs_ folder to list existing packs.
-The default pack used by _nctl_ client is _tf-training-single_.
+The default pack used by _nctl_ client is _tf-training-tfjob_.
 Edit the _Dockerfile_ located in selected pack to make necessary changes.

 Example _Dockerfile_: